All Products

 MaxCompute does not actively create a destination Tablestore table.
 Before you export data to a Tablestore table, make sure that the table exists.
 Otherwise, an error is reported.

 An external table named ots_table_external is created to allow MaxCompute to access the ots_tpch_orders table in Tablestore.
 The data is stored in an internal MaxCompute table named internal_orders.
-If you want to process data in the internal_orders table and export the processed data to Tablestore, execute the INSERT OVERWRITE TABLE statement.
+If you want to process the data in the internal_orders table and then write the processed data back to Tablestore, you can execute the insert overwrite table statement on the external table.
 Example:

 INSERT OVERWRITE TABLE ots_table_external